Why does Auspire collect personal information and how is it used?

 Personal information is collected by AUSPIRE from nominees, nominators, referees, general members of the public, social media websites and independent research.

 AUSPIRE collects the following information from its own websites, for statistical purposes:

 the user’s server address; the user’s domain name (e.g. .com, .gov, .au, .uk etc); the date and time of the visit to the site; and the pages accessed, and documents downloaded.

 AUSPIRE is connected to a number of social media websites.
 Where individuals upload any personal information to these social media websites, individuals should refer to those websites’ privacy policies for information about how their personal information is collected, used, accessed, stored and disclosed.

 AUSPIRE may collect personal information from social media where individuals choose to upload information pertaining to the AUSPIRE’s programs.

 How is personal information stored?

 All personal information collected by Auspire is stored in a secure manner.
 Personal information collected by us is safely destroyed from time to time in accordance with our policies.

 How can personal information be accessed and corrected?

 Users of this website who provide personal information about themselves or others have the right to correct and/or enhance such personal information and/or to withdraw their information.
-If an Aussie of the Month is selected and accepts the honour, this will be deemed as consent to Auspire for the use of personal information to promote the attributes of the recipient.
+If an award recipient accepts the honour, this will be deemed as consent to Auspire for the use of personal information to promote the attributes of the recipient.